TillaTheHun0/aos-graphql/packages/server/README.md

 `Action = "GraphQL.Operation"` msgs received by the process.

-The resolved graphql operation will be sent back as a message, whose `Data` contains the result of the operation.
+The resolved graphql operation will be sent back as a message, whose `Data` contains the result of the operation, and `Action` tag is `GraphQL.Resolved`.

 You can also still send operations directly to your `gql` server: